Pedestrian seriously injured after being struck by car

 The collision happened on the B987 near the Torryburn Hotel in Kintore, Aberdeenshire.

-The woman, in her 60s, is in a serious condition following the incident at 4.50pm on Saturday.
+The woman is in a serious condition following the incident at 4.50pm on Saturday.

 Officers have closed the road near Torryburn lane and diversions are in place.